10 Things To Do and See in Macau, China (My List and Narratives)

 Macau is a popular side trip destination for tourist visiting Hong Kong.
 It boast to be the Las Vegas of Asia because of the large casino complex.
-It also hosts one of UNESCO World Heritage Site - The Ruins of St. Paul and its surroundings.
-I think Macau is more than just a side trip, its a destination itself.
+It hosts one of UNESCO World Heritage Site - The Ruins of St. Paul and its surroundings.
+Macau is more than just a side trip, its a destination itself.
 Allow yourself to spend two or three days in Macau and roam around large Casinos, historical districts and old Cantonese Towns.

 Let me share to you the places of interest and activities which you cannot miss once in Macau.
 I will also share our experiences and narratives in this tiny territory.